Pumpkin Spice Cheesecake Filled Scones

 - Fold dough out onto floured work surface and knead 5-8 times.

-- Roll dough to ¾ inch into a oval/rectangle shape.
+- Roll dough to 3/4 inch into an oval/rectangle shape.

 - Cut in half lengthwise,